-For further detail, please see the article "Making Sense of Uncertainty: Nonprofit Scenario Planning."
+For further detail, please see the article "Making Sense of Uncertainty: Nonprofit Scenario Planning in the COVID-19 Pandemic."

 Guiding Principles

 Before you begin the scenario planning process, consider aligning on a set of principles-values based criteria-with your leadership team to guide decision making in the face of uncertainty.
 Such principles should reflect your organization's mission, values, and unique circumstances and can help you communicate the rationale behind tough decisions to key stakeholders.